Villux/movemania/README.md

 ## Technical Approach

-Built on React Native, MoveMania leverages GPS coordinate data from users' devices.
+A working game built with React Native, MoveMania leverages GPS coordinate data from users' devices.
 Our solution is not limited to mobile use and can extend to other movement-tracking wearables.

 Key Features: